Report of the Supervisory Board

 Disclosure of Plenary Meeting Attendance by Individual and Overview of Meeting Format

-The Supervisory Board met in full six times in the financial year.
+The Supervisory Board met in full ten times in the financial year.
 Circular resolutions outside regular meetings were not passed.
-Overall, the attendance rate at Supervisory Board (plenary) meetings in 2024 was 94%.
-Compared with the previous year, the attendance rate at the plenary meetings fell slightly.1 The attendance of each Supervisory Board member at the plenary board meetings in the 2024 financial year can be viewed in the table below.
+Overall, the attendance rate at Supervisory Board (plenary) meetings in 2025 was 97.5%.
+Compared with the previous year, the attendance rate at full-board meetings has risen despite the increased frequency of meetings.
+The attendance of each Supervisory Board member at the plenary board meetings in the 2025 financial year can be viewed in the table below.